A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Preliminaries

 \begin{example} The graph $\TG$ from Fig.~\ref{fig:MM-CRA} can serve as a type graph, modelling the domain of the CRA problem.
 The nodes provide the types \textsf{Class, Attribute} and \textsf{Method}. \textsf{Methods} can have dependencies on \textsf{Methods} (\textsf{functionalDep}) and on \textsf{Attributes} (\textsf{dataDep}). \textsf{Classes} can \textsf{encapsulate} \textsf{Methods} and \textsf{Attributes}.

-The further graphs from Sect.~\ref{sec:running-example}, namely graph $P$ (Fig.~\ref{fig:CRA-example-instance}) and graph $S$ (Fig.~\ref{fig:CRA-example-solution}), are typed over that type graph $\TG$ (and the typing morphisms are indicated by the annotations of nodes and edges).
-Recall that the blue, dashed elements are ordinary graph elements and that the visual difference just highlights that these elements belong to the \emph{solution} and not the \emph{definition} of a problem instance of the CRA problem. \qedhere \end{example}
+The further graphs from Sect.~\ref{sec:running-example}, namely graph $P$ (Fig.~\ref{fig:CRA-example-instance}) and graph $S$ (Fig.~\ref{fig:CRA-example-solution}), are typed over that type graph $\TG$ (and the typing morphisms are indicated by the annotations of nodes and edges). \end{example}